Le jardin des cinq sens (Yvoire)

 Let's walk through a plant labyrinth

-The Garden of the Five Senses of Yvoire is designed like a labyrinth containing labyrinths.
-The visitor’s journey echoes the initiatory journeys of the Middle Ages and the beginning of the Renaissance that we can read in Dante’s Divine Comedy or Francesco Colonna’s Dream of Poliphile.
-In these novels, the protagonist walks from the flower-strewn plain, through the black forest, to then enter a labyrinth or maze garden.
-From this journey, he learns a lot about himself (microcosm) and the universe (macrocosm).
+The Garden of the Five Senses in Yvoire is designed as a labyrinth containing labyrinths.
+The visitor’s journey echoes the initiatory journeys of the Middle Ages and the early Renaissance, as described in Dante’s Divine Comedy or Francesco Colonna’s The Dream of Poliphilo.
+In these works, the protagonist journeys from a plain strewn with flowers, through a dark forest, and then into a labyrinth or a labyrinthine garden.
+From this journey, they gain a profound understanding of themselves (the microcosm) and the universe (the macrocosm).

-Thus, at the entrance to the plant labyrinth, the walker from Yvoire finds himself immersed in a familiar nature, that of the alpine meadow.
-This picturesque space is a sort of botanical conservatory of local flora; Edelweiss, gentians, martagon lilies, saxifrages associated with other rock plants flourish there according to the seasons on either side of the stream.
-Then comes the time to get lost in the undergrowth.
-Under the thick shade of the lime trees, there are 45 species of ferns mixed with shade plants.
+Thus, upon entering the plant maze, visitors to Yvoire find themselves immersed in a familiar natural setting: that of the alpine meadow.
+This picturesque area is a sort of botanical conservatory for the local flora; edelweiss, gentians, martagon lilies and saxifrages, alongside other rock plants, flourish here with the changing seasons on either side of the stream.
+Then comes the moment to lose oneself in the undergrowth.
+In the deep shade of the lime trees, 45 species of ferns grow alongside other shade-loving plants.

-Coming out of the forest, a new spirit takes shape.
-Like a transition between wild nature and the next orderly gardens, lies the Weaving.
-This intertwining of white rose bushes and eternal oats is the symbol of harmony between man and Nature.
-The walker then enters a green room which turns out to be a plant cloister identifiable by its bower arcades, its four squares planted with medicinal plants and the fountain in its center.
-From this haven of peace, a feeling of serenity emerges.
+As one emerges from the forest, a new atmosphere takes shape.
+Acting as a transition between the wild landscape and the orderly gardens that lie ahead, lies the Tissage.
+This interweaving of white roses and everlasting oats symbolises the harmony between humankind and Nature.
+The visitor then enters a verdant space that turns out to be a plant-filled cloister, recognisable by its arched trellises, its four beds planted with medicinal herbs, and the fountain at its centre.
+A sense of serenity emanates from this haven of peace.

 The awakening of the senses